computational-cell-analytics/micro-sam/doc/faq.md

 ### 10. The objects are not segmented in my 3d data using the interactive annotation tool.
-The first thing to check is: a) make sure you are using the latest version of `micro_sam` (pull the latest commit from master if your installation is from source, or update the installation from conda / mamba using `mamba update micro_sam`), and b) try out the steps from the [3d annotation  video](https://youtu.be/nqpyNQSyu74) to verify if this shows the same behaviour (or the same errors) as you faced.
+The first thing to check is: a) make sure you are using the latest version of `micro_sam` (pull the latest commit from master if your installation is from source, or update the installation from conda / mamba using `mamba update micro_sam`), and b) try out the steps from the [3d annotation tutorial video](https://youtu.be/nqpyNQSyu74) to verify if this shows the same behaviour (or the same errors) as you faced.
 For 3d images, it's important to pass the inputs in the python axis convention, ZYX.
 c) try using a different model and change the projection mode for 3d segmentation.
 This is also explained in the video.